sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/architecture.rst

 -------------------
 Provisioning Engine
 -------------------
 A central concept in SiteWhere is the idea of device provisioning.
-Device provisioning is a loaded term since, depending on who you ask, it can mean anything from setting up network access, to loading firmware, to activating or otherwise enabling a device.
+Device provisioning can be a loaded term since, depending on who you ask, it can mean anything from setting up network access, to loading firmware, to activating or otherwise enabling a device.
 Provisioning in SiteWhere involves a few key elements.

 :Registration of new or existing devices:
 	SiteWhere has services and API calls for creating new devices, but it is often preferable to have devices self-register.
-In that case, the device provides a unique *hardware id* and *specification token* to the system which in turns creates a new device record that can start accepting events.
+In that case, the device provides a unique *hardware id* and a *specification token* to the system which in turns creates a new device record that can start accepting events.
 SiteWhere assumes that each device will have a unique id in the system so it can be independently addressed.
 The specification token passed at startup indicates the type of hardware the device is using and references a *device specification*